Khalidhussi6406/DaroodCOIN/README.md

 Once upon a time, I woke up realized that crypto currencies are the best way to trade social tokens for people and their common interest.
 Among my interest is making a token for my tribe for fun.
 This now became a project called #ProjectDRD or Project DaRooD (DRD) Coin.
 I programmed with this Solidity with Binance Smart Chain.

+This token is made to be traded to be between Bosaso to Garissa, and is strictly for the Daroood tribe nothing but that.

 It has a market cap of 150,000 DRD wand dividable by 18 digits.
 If you want to come and trade, make sure you have a Metamask wallet and go buy this token from PancakeSwap.

 Steps on how to buy: